-“Free to Speak - Safe to Learn” Democratic Schools for All is a Council of Europe project for schools all over Europe.
+The Council of Europe project “Free to Speak - Safe to Learn” Democratic Schools for All ended in 2022.

-The main aim of the project is to highlight the commitment to democratic values and principles in the life and culture of schools in Council of Europe’s member states.
+The main aim of the project was to highlight the commitment to democratic values and principles in the life and culture of schools in Council of Europe’s member states.

 The Council of Europe has developed the Reference Framework of Competences for Democratic Culture, which sets out, for the first time, the core values, skills, attitudes and critical knowledge and understanding that every citizen needs in order to be active in a democratic society.

-The Project “Free to Speak - Safe to Learn” Democratic Schools for All' is related to the work of the Education Department which is part of the Directorate of Democratic Participation within the Directorate General of Democracy ("DGII") of the Council of Europe.
+The Project “Free to Speak - Safe to Learn” Democratic Schools for All' was related to the work of the Education Department which is part of the Directorate of Democratic Participation within the Directorate General of Democracy and Human Dignity ("DGII") of the Council of Europe.

 The Democratic Schools Network